thtbee/graphite/README.md

 # Graphite

-A tactile digital monograph that simulates the physics of drawing with a flat graphite pencil on cold-press cotton paper.
+A monographic design skill that simulates the physics of drawing with a flat graphite pencil on cold-press cotton paper.

 </div>